 Murder Was the Case Soundtrack being from the short film released from one of his singles off Doggystyle.
 This was released less than eight months after the Above the Rim soundtrack.
 The soundtrack featured more music from Death Row artists.
 Why not release more music from them?
 During this time, everything they put out was an instant platinum plaque.
 Murder Was the Case was no different as this soundtrack went double platinum.
 The Dogg Pound, Snoop Dogg, Dr. Dre, Ice Cube, Jodeci and DJ Quik all appeared on the soundtrack.
-If you want to listen to this on a streaming service, you’re out of luck because you won’t find it.
-However, you can get it, you need to have it because it’s a great project.
+This is another classic Death Row release.

 My Top 5 Tracks: 21 Jumpstreet, Natural Born Killaz, U Better Recognize, Dollaz & Sense and What Would U Do?

 The year after the Murder Was the Case Soundtrack, the Dogg Pound finally dropped their joint.
 This was a highly anticipated album for myself because I was huge fan of theirs.
 They appeared on the Chronic, Doggystyle and heavy featured on the two soundtracks.
 Daz was legit with the production and Kurupt was one of the illest in the game during this time.
 Dogg Food added more plaques to Death Row Records as they went double platinum.
 New York, New York was their first single and it was controversial.
 In the video, Snoop Dogg was crushing New York buildings and it was seen as a diss track.
 Either way, it didn’t take away from how good the album was.
 Kurupt absolutely killed New York, New York putting a stamp on his lyrical prowess.
 This wasn’t as great as previous Death Row Records album, but still really good.